U of A student raises money for Texas camp flooded in deadly holiday storms

 Click here for updates on this story

-FAYETEVILLE, Arkansas (KSHB) — A University of Arkansas student is stepping up to help after deadly flooding devastated parts of central Texas over the holiday weekend, including an all-girls Christian summer camp.
+FAYETTEVILLE, Arkansas (KHBS) — A University of Arkansas student is stepping up to help after deadly flooding devastated parts of central Texas over the holiday weekend, including an all-girls Christian summer camp.

 “The owners Dick and Tweety are really what made it special,” Kate Krause, the former camper, said.
 “They just constantly poured light and love into everybody that walked through those green gates at Mystic”.